LeetSync/LeetSync/README.md

 3. [Installation Guide](#installation)

-# Cloned and Developing this since the original repo is Inactive
+# Cloned and Developing this Repo since the original repo is Inactive
 # LeetSync2 Chrome Extension

 LeetSync2 is a Chrome extension that enables you to sync your LeetCode problem submissions with a selected GitHub repository.
 With this extension, you can easily track your coding progress and share your solutions with others on GitHub.